| |

 are not transferable to CT systems.
 To maximize soil and water quality benefits of cover crop-driven CT systems, new

+cover crop management tools need to be developed.
 During the original 12-year SAFS experiment in which all treatments were under ST management, the supply of N from

 vetch following spring incorporation was found to be well synchronized with the N demands of spring planted cash crops